BjornKennethHolmstrom/ConceptExplorer/README.md

 ## Features

-- **Category-based browsing**: Organize concepts into categories like Political Ideologies, Philosophical Movements, etc.
-- **Collapsible concept cards**: Cards expand and collapse on click, allowing users to read more or less as desired.
-- **Related concepts**: Navigate between related concepts by clicking on keywords that link to other concepts within the platform.
-- **Interactive experience**: Symbols and subtle colors highlight positive and negative aspects, making the experience more visually engaging.
+- **Rich Concept Library**: Extensive collection of concepts from politics, philosophy, spirituality, and more
+- **Multi-faceted Exploration**:
+  - Category and tag-based browsing
+  - Chronological or alphabetical sorting
+  - Full-text search with suggestions
+  - Collapsible category groups
+- **Interactive Cards**:
+  - Expandable concept cards with detailed information
+  - Color-coded sections for different aspects
+  - Related concepts navigation
+  - Historical context and modern applications
+- **Responsive Design**:
+  - Optimized for both desktop and mobile
+  - Efficient use of screen space
+  - Smooth transitions and animations

 ## Technologies Used

-- **Frontend**: Svelte (for reactive UI components)
+- **Frontend**: Svelte 5 with TypeScript
-- **Styling**: CSS (for clean and responsive layout)
+- **Styling**: TailwindCSS for responsive design
-- **Icons**: [Lucide React](https://github.com/lucide-icons/lucide) (for interactive icon-based features)
+- **Icons**: Lucide Svelte for interactive features
+- **State Management**: Native Svelte stores

 ## Installation

 ### Prerequisites

+- Node.js (v18 or higher)
-- Node.js and npm installed.
+- npm or pnpm

 ### Steps